 Virtually Tour 3 Museums on Cape Breton Island

 Find inspiration for your next trip to Cape Breton Island by exploring 3 museums found on the Island, virtually!
-These 3 sites may be temporarily closed due to Covid-19 restrictions but you can still see what charm each of these sites holds for you.
+You can see what charm each of these sites holds for you.

 The Fortress of Louisbourg is the largest historical reconstruction in North America.
 Costumed animators, fascinating exhibits, breathtaking scenery, and coastal trails offer unforgettable experiences for all travellers.
 Discover the many cultures that helped shape Canada and continue to thrive on Cape Breton-Unama’ki, through music, dance, language, craft and culinary traditions.
 Connect with a land that is filled with memory and share in fun experiences that will last a lifetime.
 For the best experience, we recommend you plan a minimum of four hours for your visit.
 With so much to explore, you may just wish to come back the next day!